david-a-wheeler/flawfinder/README.md

 You can add many other additions to the arguments.
 For example, `--error-level=4` will cause an error to be returned if flawfinder finds a vulnerability of level 4 or higher.
+Notice the version number after the `@` symbol; you can select a different version.

 You can find the action name and version string from [Marketplace](https://github.com/marketplace/actions/flawfinder_scan) by clicking "Use latest/xxx version" button.